papspapi/fibonacci-factorial-algorithmcodes/README.md

 Reg Number: EB3/61541/22

-Code Explanation

-Fibonacci Series
+1. Fibonacci Series in C++

-The Fibonacci sequence is generated using iteration.
-Given n terms, it prints the series using two variables that store previous values.
+The Fibonacci series is a sequence where each number is the sum of the two preceding ones, starting from 0 and 1.
+The sequence looks like this: 0, 1, 1, 2, 3, 5, 8, 13, ...

-Explanation of Fibonacci Program
+Explanation of the Algorithm:

-What is the Fibonacci Series?
-The Fibonacci series is a sequence where each number is the sum of the previous two numbers.
-The first two terms are always 0 and 1.
-Mathematically: 𝐹 ( 𝑛 ) = 𝐹 ( 𝑛 − 1 ) + 𝐹 ( 𝑛 − 2 ) F(n)=F(n−1)+F(n−2) where: 𝐹 ( 0 ) = 0 F(0)=0 𝐹 ( 1 ) = 1 F(1)=1 𝐹 ( 2 ) = 0 + 1 = 1 F(2)=0+1=1 𝐹 ( 3 ) = 1 + 1 = 2 F(3)=1+1=2 𝐹 ( 4 ) = 1 + 2 = 3 F(4)=1+2=3, and so on.

-Code Breakdown Input Handling The user enters how many terms they want.
-Loop Execution A for loop runs n times, printing each Fibonacci number.
-We use two variables, first and second, to keep track of the previous two numbers.
-Efficient Calculation Each Fibonacci number is calculated without recursion, making it efficient.

-How to Compile & Run: ``sh g++ fibonacci.cpp -o fibonacci ./fibonacci
+Initialization: Start with the first two terms of the series, t1 = 0 and t2 = 1.

+Input Validation: Check if the input n is valid (positive integer).

+Base Cases:

+If n == 1, print only the first term (0).

+If n == 2, print the first two terms (0, 1).

+Iteration:

+For n > 2, calculate the next term as the sum of the previous two terms (nextTerm = t1 + t2).

+Print the next term and update t1 and t2 for the next iteration.

+Output: Print the Fibonacci series up to n terms.

-Factorial Calculation
+2. Factorial Calculation in C++

-The factorial of a number n is computed iteratively.
-The factorial of n is given by: n! = n × (n-1) × (n-2) × ... × 1
+The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
+For example, 5! = 5 × 4 × 3 × 2 × 1 = 120.

-How to Compile & Run:

-``sh g++ factorial.cpp -o factorial ./factorial

-Explanation of Factorial Program
+Explanation of the Algorithm:

-What is Factorial?

-The factorial of a number nnn is the product of all numbers from 111 to nnn: n!=n×(n−1)×(n−2)×...×1n! = n \times (n-1) \times (n-2) \times ... \times 1n!=n×(n−1)×(n−2)×...×1

-Example:

-5!=5×4×3×2×1=1205! = 5 \times 4 \times 3 \times 2 \times 1 = 1205!=5×4×3×2×1=120

-Code Breakdown

-Input Handling

-The user is prompted to enter a number.

-Factorial Calculation

-If the number is 0 or 1, the function immediately returns 1.
+Initialization: Start with result = 1 to store the factorial value.

+Input Validation: Check if the input n is valid (non-negative integer).

+Iteration:

-Otherwise, a for loop runs from 2 to n, multiplying all numbers.
+Use a loop to multiply result by each integer from 1 to n.

-Efficiency Considerations

-Uses an iterative approach (instead of recursion) to avoid stack overflow for large numbers.

-Uses a long long variable to handle large factorial values.
+This accumulates the product of all integers in the range [1, n].

+Output: Return the computed factorial value.

+Key Differences in Algorithms:
+Fibonacci Series: Relies on iterative addition of the last two terms to generate the sequence.

+Factorial: Relies on iterative multiplication of integers from 1 to n.